thecoderush/Coinview/README.txt

 so i'm going to take that, let's see, yeah let's take that, and let's just put it in our chart.js so i'm going to paste that in there, and so we have chart equals, so it looks like you create a new chart, and you give it a width and a height, and you choose where it's added on the page

-so it's using document.body here, uh which will erase our other stuff in the body, so what i want to do is create a new div just for the chart and i'll call it id equals chart
+so it's using document.body here, which will erase our other stuff in the body, so what i want to do is create a new div just for the chart and i'll call it id equals chart

         <div id="charts"></div>